Arno27/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
-It is a program for Caesar Cipher algorithm used to encrypt or decrypt a msg.
+It is a python program for Caesar Cipher algorithm used to encrypt or decrypt a msg.

 #Casear Cipher python code